vashkarrai/password-validator-cpp/README.md

 > Bonus
 * Display "Strong password" if password if less than 10 characters long.
-* Display "Super strong password" if password if greater than or equal to 10 characters long.
+* Display "Super strong password" if password is greater than or equal to 10 characters long.